 The public as a whole is interested in athleticism, but not so much in how you and I look.
-Better to focus on the health aspect rather than on the reflection in the mirror.
-Don't get me wrong, most people want to have a nice body, but the main thing is to be healthy and fit, not just to look fit.
+Better to focus on the health aspect rather than on reflection in the mirror.
+Don’t get me wrong, most people want to have a beautiful body, but the main thing is to be healthy and fit, not just to look fit.

 LOOK YOUR STRONGEST, BE AND FEEL AT YOUR WEAKEST

 Working as a fitness model most likely means that you need to compete at least twice a year or so to get your name out there or even more to get better opportunities.
 If you have never met a competitor before and have not seen how he feels close to a competition, take my word for it – You feel horrible and this is the only (natural) way to prepare for the show.
 To have body fat is very normal and your body tries to keep it.
 In preparation for the show, you do the absolute, which mentally gets very tough sometimes.
 Your temper is very volatile, and you feel miserable, to say the least.

 If you take your average career, it could last a long time, even as long as 40 – 60 years, but not fitness modelling.
 As long as you look good, everything is fine.
 If you sustain an injury, you will be unemployed immediately, and somebody else steps in.
 After that, all you have is to start working as a “PT” – Personal Trainer – which you could do anyway.
 It is easy to injure yourself while preparing for a contest because of fatigue and depletion, and you cannot take breaks because other guys are preparing as hard as you are or even harder.